 The proposed research design Yes/ No Details if no (including mitigation) Has been coordinated with relevant stakeholders to avoid unnecessary duplication of data collection efforts?
 Yes Respects respondents, their rights and dignity (specifically by: seeking informed consent, designing length of survey/ discussion while being considerate of participants' time, ensuring accurate reporting of information provided)?
 Yes Does not expose data collectors to any risks as a direct result of participation in data collection?
 Yes Does not expose respondents / their communities to any risks as a direct result of participation in data collection?
 Yes Does not involve collecting information on specific topics which may be stressful and/ or re-traumatising for research participants (both respondents and data collectors)?
 Yes Does not involve data collection with minors i.e. anyone less than 18 years old?
 Yes Does not involve data collection with other vulnerable groups e.g. persons with disabilities, victims/ survivors of protection incidents, etc.?
 No The population of interest for the household survey includes all refugee households in the target locations, and so the sample households may include survivors of protection incidents.
-Additionally, respondents and household members of respondents may be at risk of poor physical, psychological, or social health, for example people with disabilities, and older people.
-While the topic of the surveys are unlikely to be sensitive topics for respondents, they may have been disproportionately affected by the crisis, and require additional support during data collection, or have unmet special needs.
-There will be a sensitivity component to the training days for the data collection teams, and a refresher for those who have already received this training.
+Additionally, respondents and household members of respondents may be at risk of poor physical, psychological, or social health.
+Persons with disabilities are also specifically targeted.
+While the topics of the surveys are unlikely to be sensitive topics for respondents, they may have been disproportionately affected by the crisis, and require additional support during data collection, or have unmet special needs.
+There will be a sensitivity component to There will be a sensitivity component to the training days for the data collection teams, and a refresher for those who have already received this training.
 Enumerators will also be trained on and made aware of referral channels and procedures to follow if they counter any specific vulnerable cases.
 Follows IMPACT SOPs for management of personally identifiable information?
 Yes